OPERA NEWS: NOTEWORTHY & NOW – MARCH 2020

-“He negotiates his intricate fioratura with a golden elegance, never forcing, and suddenly pounces on a phrase or high note with an added vibrancy.”
+“he negotiates his intricate fioratura with a golden elegance, never forcing, and suddenly pounces on a phrase with an added vibrancy”